danielabar/meblog/src/markdown/rails-kafka-consumer.md

 }
 ```

 These messages will be produced to a Kafka topic named `inventory_management_product_updates`.
 When integrating Kafka, it's important for the various development teams involved to agree on the topic name(s) and message formats, essentially agreeing on a "contract".
 This will ensure that the disparate systems can actually communicate with each other as expected.
 When it comes to Kafka topic naming conventions, there are many different [opinions](https://cnr.sh/essays/how-paint-bike-shed-kafka-topic-naming-conventions) such as whether to include [version numbers](https://www.kadeck.com/blog/kafka-topic-naming-conventions-5-recommendations-with-examples) or not.
 It's beyond the scope of this post to cover all of these.
 If your organization has already established a naming convention, use that.

 ## Rails Product

-The Rails application has a `products` table to store the product name, product code, price, and inventory count:
+The Rails application has a `products` table to store the product name, product code, price, and inventory count.
+Here is the migration:

 ```ruby
 # db/migrate/20230524104551_create_products.rb